BoboTiG/python-mss/README.md

         err = 'System "{0}" not implemented.'.format(system())
         raise NotImplementedError(err)

-    # Or simply import the good class:
+Or simply import the good class:

     # from mss import MSSLinux as MSS

+Then, it is quite simple:

     try:
         mss = MSS(debug=False)